 The San Francisco Community College District Police Department is dedicated to promoting safety awareness.
 In addition to patrol services, the police department develops and coordinates activities to help meet the safety needs of the college community.
-The department does presentations on a regular basis at employee and student orientations.
-The SFCCDPD develops and releases informational news articles, crime alert flyers and brochures describing incidents that impact the security and safety on campus.
+The department does presentations at employee and student orientations.
+The SFCCDPD develops and releases informational news articles, crime alert flyers and brochures describing incidents that affect the security and safety on campus.